Effective equidistribution of random walks on simple homogeneous spaces: Introduction

 \bfparagraph{Asymptotic notations.} We use the Landau notation $O(\,\cdot\,)$ and the Vinogradov symbol $\ll$.
 Given $a,b>0$, we write $a\simeq b$ for $a\ll b\ll a$.
 We also say that a statement involving $a,b$ is valid under the condition $a\lll b$ if it holds provided $a\leq \eps b$ where $\eps>0$ is a small enough constant.
 When the implicit constants involved in the asymptotic notations $O(\,\cdot\,)$, $\ll$, $\simeq$, $\lll$ depend on some parameters, those are indicated as subscripts.
 For instance, $a \lll_p b$ means that the constant $\eps$ above can be taken as a function of the parameter $p$ and nothing else.
 The absence of subscript indicates absolute constants.

-\bfparagraph{Acknowledgement.} We are indebted to Yves Benoist for sharing with us the obstruction regarding $\SL_{3}(\R)$ from \S\ref{Sec-on-the-proof} as well as some insights regarding \Cref{avoidW'}.
+\bfparagraph{Acknowledgement.} We are indebted to Yves Benoist for pointing out to us the obstruction concerning $\SL_{3}(\R)$ discussed in \S\ref{Sec-on-the-proof}, and for sharing his insights related to \Cref{avoidW'}.
 We are grateful to Nicolas de Saxcé for precious discussions regarding non-concentration assumptions in projection theorems.
-We also thank Ruotao Yang for showing us an elegant alternative proof of a special case of \Cref{submod-G-F} over the field $\C$.
+We thank Ruotao Yang for showing us an elegant alternative proof of a special case of \Cref{submod-G-F} over the field $\C$.
+We thank Yuxiang Jiao and Chengyang Wu for pointing out various typos in an earlier version of this paper.